kognetiks/kognetiks-chatbot/readme.txt

 Yes, the plugin comes with a default style, but you can easily customize the chatbot's appearance by editing the chatbot-chatgpt.css file or adding custom CSS rules to your WordPress theme.

+You can also customize the name of the chatbot, as well as changing the initial greeting and subsequent greeting.

 = Is the chatbot available in multiple languages? =

 The ChatGPT API currently supports English.
 However, you can configure the chatbot to work with other languages supported by OpenAI in the future as the API evolves.

 = Which OpenAI model does the plugin use? =

-Current the plugin uses the gpt-3.5-turbo model from OpenAI.
+Currently the plugin uses the gpt-3.5-turbo model from OpenAI.
 This is the same model used in the ChatGPT product.

+As soon as the API for GPT-4 is available for general use, you will be able to select from the latest available models.

 == Screenshots ==

 1. Inital Chatbot ChatGPT display
 2. Ask Chatbot ChatGPT any question
-3. Get a response from ChatbotChatGPT
+3. Get a response from Chatbot ChatGPT
 4. Settings and Options
+5. Mobile Experience - Initial Chatbot ChatGPT display
+6. Mobile Experience - Ask Chatbot ChatGTP any question
+7. Mobile Experience - Get a response from Chatbot ChatGPT
+8. Mobile Experience - Chatbot ChatGPT minimize (Lower Right)

 == Changelog ==

+= 1.3.0 =
+* Updated Setting Page adding tabs for API/Model, Greetings, and Support
+* Updated directory assets

 = 1.2.0 =
 * Removed initial styling on bot to ensure it renders at the appropriate time.